Become Famous

 Ring in Toilet. pumice didn't work - CLR didn't work - ZUD worked. -- LCD (Elsie Dawkins)

-Glass cleaning.
+Glass Cleaning.
 This was passed on to me from my mother of course.
 Add about one tablespoon of cornstarch to about a third of a gallon of lukewarm water.
 Wet and a rag or squeegee, remove excessive water and wipe down glass as if using regular glass cleaner.
 Dry with either a soft cloth or paper towel and be amazed.
 This is great for both inside and outside glass cleaning.
 Vehicle windows too!
 Cleans the dirtiest windows in half the time.
 No steaks, never clean and then clean again to get the spots that didn't come off the first time.
 The glass seems to stay cleaner longer too.
 I have been told that the cornstarch method doesn't build up a static charge on the glass so it doesn't attract dust and debris as quickly as regular cleaner.??
 Thanks mom!! ~~ Famous Redhead

 Stainless Steel Sinks.
 A great way to get your stainless steel sink to look brand new.
 After cleaning and drying the sink.
 Put some lemon oil or pledge on a paper towel and coat the entire surface of the sink.
 It will look brand new!
 Of course, once it is used again, the lemon oil will vanish and your sink will look the way it did before.
 But it is great if you are having company, and want a shiny sink. -- Linda Sparrow